nhan295/shell_demo/README.md

 ### Instructions

-**_Step 1_**: Access the EC2 instance
+**_Step 1_**: Go to git bash or PowerShell and type the command:
-- Open Git Bash or PowerShell and type the following command to navigate to the `Downloads` folder and SSH into the EC2 instance:
+- This command is used to remotely connect to an AWS EC2 (Elastic Compute Cloud) instance using the SSH (Secure Shell) protocol:
   ```bash
   ssh -i nhan_b2111940.pem ubuntu@13.213.68.147
   ```